andrerpena/react-mde/readme.md

 ## Roadmap

+  - Add support for undoing a command by clicking it twice
   - Add support for @mentions and #hashtags with dropdown and autocomplete.
   - Add support for optionally server-rendering the markdown preview (like GitHub does)